SwiftERM Hyper-personalisation for ecommerce email marketing

 Thriving in this new ecommerce landscape will require unique insight and action.
 Shopify conducted extensive research with hundreds of DTC brands and thousands of consumers to identify the most important trends for 2022, as well as the strategies and products your business needs to stay ahead of the competition, from which these are the conclusions.

-Fewer barriers to entry mean more online retailers
+Fewer barriers to entry mean more ecommerce growth

 Advancements in technology and the growth of available marketplaces have made it easier than ever to buy and sell online.
 The ecommerce market is expected to grow by almost $11 trillion between 2021 and 2025.
 As businesses came online during the COVID-19 pandemic, the global trend toward digitisation surged ahead at lightning speed.
 Even as regions begin to reopen, ecommerce sales are still climbing.
 Global ecommerce sales are expected to reach $5 trillion in 2022, and $6 trillion by 2024.